 As a bare minimum you will need the Level 3 Certificate in Assessing Vocational Achievement.
 If you are also looking to teach a variety of other related qualifications such as manual handling and conflict management then we also recommend combining it with the Level 3 Award in Education and Training AET).

-Our teaching and assessing qualifications are recognised by Ofqual and will qualify you as a Health and Social Care Assessor nationally within the UK and abroad.
-These qualifications will also allow you to teach and assess in any other industry too.
+You’ll complete Ofqual-regulated teaching and assessing qualifications that are recognised and will qualify you as a Health and Social Care Assessor within the UK and abroad.
+These qualifications can also be used to teach and assess in other sectors, as long as you have the relevant industry experience.

 A Health and Social Care Assessor is a professional who evaluates the competence of individuals training in health and social care settings, ensuring they meet the required standards for qualification.